olabode54-design/Data-Analysis-Project-Maven-Toys/README.md

 - Toys are both the most frequently out-of-stock category and a primary revenue driver, highlighting a critical supply gap.
 Addressing stock availability in this category presents a strong opportunity for revenue growth.

-- Etch a Sketch is s major revenue driver in the bottom 5 performing stores (Out of ctock in La Paz 1) and has low stock (24) across the five stores.
+- Etch a Sketch is a major revenue driver in the bottom 5 performing stores (Out of stock in La Paz 1) and has a low stock (24) across the five stores.
 This could could affect revenue and should be attended to.

 - Campeche 2 store is the lowest-performing store and currently holds low stock levels of three top-selling products.
 This stock gap may be a key factor contributing to its poor performance.